edgebroker/flowdirector-docker/README.md

-# Flow Director Docker Compose Templates
+# Flow Director Docker Compose Template

-This repository contains docker compose templates to start/stop
+This repository contains docker compose templates to start/stop Flow Director.

-- Flow Director with SwiftMQ
-- Flow Director standalone

-Please clone this repository and open a shell within the root directory `Flow Director-docker`.
+Please clone this repository and open a shell within the root directory `flowdirector-docker`.

-## Flow Director with SwiftMQ

 Use

-    ./fd-swiftmq start
+    ./flowdirector start

-to start Flow Director and a single SwiftMQ Router.
-Both are started as demon.
-Flow Director listens on port `8080`, SwiftMQ on port `4001`.
+to start Flow Director and a single embedded SwiftMQ Router.
+Flow Director listens on port `8080` (HTTP), SwiftMQ on port `4001` (JMS), `5672` (AMQP) and `1883` (MQTT).

 Use

-    ./fd-swiftmq stop
+    ./flowdirector stop

 to stop both.

 Use

-    ./fd-swiftmq status
+    ./flowdirector status

 to see the status of the docker containers.

-## Flow Director Standalone

-This mode is used to connect Flow Director to an existing SwiftMQ Router.

-Use

-    ./fd-standalone start

-to start Flow Director standalone.
-It is started as demon.
-Flow Director listens on port `8080`.

-Use

-    ./fd-standalone stop

-to stop both.

-Use

-    ./fd-standalone status

-to see the status of the docker containers.

-Flow Director saves its configuration file `fdserver/data/config/backend.json` on the first start.
-Stop it and change the configuration.
-Specify the hostname, port and credentials of your SwiftMQ Router.
-In case it runs on the same machine as Flow Director, use the IP address of the host as hostname.
-Do *not* use `localhost` or `127.0.0.1`!
-Then start Flow Director again.
-It should now be connected to your SwiftMQ Router.

-## Configuration Changes

-The configuration file of Flow Director is `fdserver/data/config/backend.json`.
-It is created on the first start and preserved.
-Changes require a restart of Flow Director.